funkydluffy/funkydluffy/README.md

-# A little rewiev about me 👋
+# A little review about me 👋

 ---